-If you need persuading, here are some of the benefits of having your little guy castrated or your little girl spayed.
+If you need persuading, here are some benefits of having your little guy castrated or your little girl spayed.

 (This is where all the guys become a bit squeamish.
 Understandably so!)

-One of the principal reasons I decided to have Max castrated was because of his increasing frustration around bitches in season when his behaviour would change dramatically.
+One of the principal reasons I decided to have Max castrated was his increasing frustration around bitches in heat when his behaviour would change dramatically.